 Related: Best Dog Shampoo

-5. Johnson’s Vet Dog Flea & Tick Collar
+5. Johnson’s Vet Dog Fleas and Ticks Collar

-The lowdown: Dog collars are an easy way to kill and repel fleas without having to do much as the collar does it for you.
+The lowdown: Dog collars are an easy way for dog fleas and flea eggs to meet their demise.
 The best flea collar in our opinion is the selection offered by Johnson’s.
 To put it simply, it may not be the best flea treatment but it’s extremely cheap and it does work – especially on the smaller breeds.
 Johnson’s usually offer a 2 pack which is pretty much a whole 8 months worth of flea repellant for under £10 which is a steal and the best return on investment out of any flea treatment we’ve reviewed.

 - A ‘no hassle’ solution